QuaSi-Software/Documentation/docs/gensim_user_manual.md

 **Orientation**

 The orientation of the building can also be changed using a drop down menu (see following figure) if the building is not orientated in the axes of the main cardinal points.
 A positive rotation of the building corresponds to a clockwise rotation[^7].
-[^7]: See EnergyPlus® parameter "north axis": [https://bigladdersoftware.com](https://bigladdersoftware.com/epx/docs/8-0/input-output-reference/page-006.html#field-north-axis)
+[^7]: See EnergyPlus™ parameter "north axis": [https://bigladdersoftware.com](https://bigladdersoftware.com/epx/docs/8-0/input-output-reference/page-006.html#field-north-axis)

 ![definition orientation](fig/231025_definition_orientation.png)